sheetau/PerformanceMonitor/README.md

 - Performance statistics are collected locally and served only on `localhost`.
 - The default endpoint (`http://127.0.0.1:5000/performance`) is only accessible from your own computer.
 - Fully open-source, allowing you to inspect and verify the code at any time.

+> Note on Security Warnings:
+> This executable is not code-signed, so some antivirus software may flag it as suspicious.
+> It is safe to run.
+If you are still concerned, you can review the source code in the GitHub repository or uninstall using `uninstaller.bat`.
+Please understand this is a personal, free project.

 ### Dependencies and References